OutSystems/docs-bestpractices/src/performance/data-model/data-model.md

 ### Solution

 Reduce Text Attribute length to the minimum possible value.
 Avoid text attributes with lengths greater than 2000.
-Service Studio text attributes with length below or equal to 2000 are created as VarChar columns in SQL Server; otherwise they are created as Text columns.
+Service Studio text attributes with length less than or equal to 2000 are created as VarChar columns in SQL Server; otherwise they are created as Text columns.

 Isolate Binary Data Attributes in separate Entities.